Agathokakological Nincompoop Monk

 Gregory: Yes, why?

-Dr. Ist: Were you worried you might forget some details when you got here?
+Dr. Ist: Were you worried you might forget some details when you arrived?

 Gregory: That too.

-After a few moments of my embrace, he looked at me and said he was a good person—a misunderstood person.
-And that he was attempting to make things right all the while resisting the urge to empty the bottle.
-He told me his family had abandoned him.
-There was no one left to witness his attempts.
+After a few moments of my embrace, he looked at me and said he was a good person—a misunderstood person—and that he was attempting to make things right, all the while resisting the urge to empty the bottle.
+He told me his family had abandoned him, and no one was left to witness his attempts.
 The glass of the empty bottle he left behind distorted their perception of him.

-I was holding his shoulders tight and attempting to find him beyond his drowning-in-blood-and-tears eyes.
+I held his shoulders tightly, attempting to find him beyond his bloody, teary eyes.
 I was also saying some words.
 He was nodding back and looking for hope in humanity in these words—struggling to keep his shoulders straight.

 I hugged him again, and he hugged me back this time.
 We parted ways thereafter.
 He looked back at me from across the street and shouted that he’d keep trying.